bghira/SimpleTuner/OPTIONS.md

   --learning_rate LEARNING_RATE
                         Initial learning rate (after the potential warmup period) to use.
+  --text_encoder_lr TEXT_ENCODER_LR
+                        Learning rate for the text encoder.
+If not provided, the value of --learning_rate will be used.
   --lr_scale            Scale the learning rate by the number of GPUs,
                         gradient accumulation steps, and batch size.
   --lr_scheduler {linear,cosine,cosine_with_restarts,polynomial,constant,constant_with_warmup}